Interview by Emilly Prado | Photography by Celeste Noche

 What are you currently working on?
 What's next?

 Music has been really strong and at the forefront when it comes to my work.
-I also met with an an indigenous anui person from Japan.
-The anui were the first people who were in Japan.
-It was really great to meet with her and members of the ainu community.
+I also met with Natsuki, an indigenous Ainu person from Japan who sang and danced at an Ainu performance in Sapporo.
+The Ainu were the first people who were in Japan.
+It was really great to meet with her and members of the Ainu community.

 I don’t know how that would translate into my work, but I guess I dabble in forms of music in ways.
 While I do sculpture, I like to balance it out with other projects.
 I’m also in a band called Champagne which is an experimental band.
 We do a lot of experimental performances and I guess that I take on this—I speak in Japanese and I mix it up with things that are incoherent.